-If we choose to file an IPO registration statement, all holders of the registrable shares and each of their respective direct and subsequent transferees may elect to participate in the registration in order to resell their shares in our IPO, subject to:
+If we choose to file an IPO registration statement, such as the registration statement of which this prospectus is a part, all holders of the registrable shares and each of their respective direct and subsequent transferees may elect to participate in the registration in order to resell their shares in our IPO, subject to:

-- · execution of a customary underwriting agreement; - completion and execution of any questionnaires, irrevocable powers of attorney, indemnities, custody agreements, securities escrow agreements and other documents, including opinions of counsel, reasonably required under the terms of such underwriting agreement: - provision to us of such information as we may reasonably request in writing for inclusion in such IPO registration statement; - · compliance with the Common Stock Registration Rights Agreement; - cutback rights on the part of the underwriters (as described below); and - other conditions and limitations that may be imposed by the underwriters.
+- · execution of a customary underwriting agreement; - completion and execution of any questionnaires, irrevocable powers of attorney, indemnities, custody agreements, securities escrow agreements and other documents, including opinions of counsel, reasonably required under the terms of such underwriting agreement; - provision to us of such information as we may reasonably request in writing for inclusion in such IPO registration statement; - · compliance with the Common Stock Registration Rights Agreement; - · cutback rights on the part of the underwriters; and - · other conditions and limitations that may be imposed by the underwriters.

-Pursuant to the Common Stock Registration Rights Agreement, the underwriters of an underwritten offering proposed under the IPO registration statement have cutback rights allowing them to limit the number of registrable shares included in such underwritten offering by Selling Stockholders to at least 25% of the total shares included in the IPO registration statement.
-To the extent the underwriters exercise any cutback rights, such shares included in the IPO registration statement will be allocated first to us, second to the holders of registrable shares requesting inclusion of their registrable shares in the IPO registration statement on a pro rata basis (based on the total number of registrable shares then held by such holders requesting inclusion; provided, however, that the number of registrable shares to be included in the IPO registration statement shall not be reduced unless all other securities of the Company held by (i) officers, directors, other employees of us and consultants and (ii) other holders of our capital stock with registration rights that are inferior (with respect to such reduction) to the registration rights of each of the holders set forth herein, are first entirely excluded from the underwriting and registration.
+To the extent the underwriters exercise any cutback rights, any shares included in the IPO registration statement will be allocated first to us, second to the holders of registrable shares requesting inclusion of their registrable shares in the IPO registration statement on a pro rata basis (based on the total number of registrable shares then held by such holders requesting inclusion; provided, however, that the number of registrable shares to be included in the IPO registration statement shall not be reduced unless all other securities of the Company held by (i) officers, directors, other employees of us and consultants and (ii) other holders of our capital stock with registration rights that are inferior (with respect to such reduction) to the registration rights of each of the holders set forth herein, are first entirely excluded from the underwriting and registration.
+Notwithstanding the foregoing, holders of registrable shares will be permitted to include shares comprising at least 25% of the total securities included in the underwritten offering proposed under the IPO registration statement.